SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/CO2/DSV NOTES CO2 1.md

     - **Generalization (Rolling-up)**: Form higher-level abstractions and layered summaries.

 **Detailed Explanation**:
 Data transformation reshapes raw data to make it suitable for tasks like statistical analysis, machine learning ($Y = f(X)$), or visualization.
-Raw data may have inconsistent formats, redundant fields, or overly detailed values, complicating analysis.
-For example, sales data with mixed units (e.g., dollars and cents) or detailed addresses (e.g., street-level) can be transformed to ensure consistency and simplicity.
+Raw data often has inconsistencies (e.g., mixed units like dollars and cents), redundancies (e.g., duplicate columns), or excessive detail (e.g., street-level addresses), which complicates analysis.

-- **Normalization**: Scales values to a standard range (e.g., [0,1]) or restructures tables to eliminate duplicate data, improving storage and processing efficiency.
+- **Normalization**: Scales numeric values to a standard range (e.g., [0,1]) or restructures tables to eliminate duplicate data, improving storage and processing efficiency.
-- **Aggregation**: Summarizes data (e.g., total sales per month) to provide quick insights, reducing dataset size.
+- **Aggregation**: Summarizes data into metrics (e.g., total sales per month), reducing dataset size and enabling quick insights.
-- **Generalization**: Abstracts data into broader categories (e.g., addresses to cities) for high-level analysis, such as regional trends.
+- **Generalization**: Abstracts detailed data into broader categories (e.g., addresses to cities) for high-level analysis, such as regional trends.
-    The goal is a dataset that is consistent, efficient, and aligned with analysis needs.
+    The goal is a dataset that is consistent (uniform formats), efficient (smaller size), and meaningful (highlights patterns).

-**Example**:
-Raw data with varied scales and detailed addresses can be transformed to normalized values and city-level data for easier analysis.

 **Mermaid Diagram: Transformation Process**: